ACOUSTIC GUITAR BRACE SUPPORT - Optional Feature For Pressing Over The Body

 Hook the support underneath the end of the fretboard.

-Apply light pressure to the underside of the tongue by turning the silver knob.
+Apply light pressure to the underside of the tongue by turning the star knob.

 Tighten the lower thumb nut to lock the support onto the rails.